taufik-nurrohman/markdown/README.md

 ### Soft Break

-Soft breaks that are present in non-crucial parts such as in paragraphs and list items will be collapsed into space
+Soft breaks are collapsed to spaces in non-critical parts such as in paragraphs and list items:
-characters:

 <table>
   <thead>